Delivery options for domesticinternational students

 Email is the primary source of communication after you have registered for your intake.
 Please ensure your personal email account is managed appropriately to receive our emails, files and communications.
 We recommend you add the sait.ca domain to your safe senders' list or you risk missing critical email messages.

-The term of apprenticeship for a material technician is 3 years (three 12-month periods) including a minimum of 1500 hours of on-the-job training and 6 weeks of technical training each year.
+The term of apprenticeship for a material technician is 3 years (three 12-month periods) including a minimum of 1500 hours of on-the-job training and 6 weeks of apprenticeship education each year.